 Modernist pavilion for Jane’s Carousel

-The Carousel was originally built in 1922 in Ohio and was moved to the Brooklyn Bridge Park.
-The 72 feet x 72 feet pavilion accommodates 50-foot diameter carousel comfortably with room to spare.
-The carousel is in the middle of the square pavilion and has a circular skylight above it.
-The pavilion’s primary structure consists of four cylindrical steel columns set back from its façades and tied together by four steel beams located above the ceiling.
-Exposing the structural frame rather than covering it up with ornamented façades is a key feature of modernist architecture.
-The East and West façades of the pavilion are fixed and are made of transparent acrylic panels.
-The other two facades are fully operable, with full height folding doors offering wide framed view of the river to the North and the park to the South.
+The Carousel was originally built in 1922 and measures 50 feet in diameter.
+It sits comfortably in the middle of the square pavilion.
+The pavilion’s primary structure consists of four cylindrical steel columns which are set back from its façades.
+The East and West façades of the pavilion consist of transparent acrylic panels.
+The other two facades consist of full height folding doors offering panoramic views of the river to the North and the park to the South.
 With its simple geometry and subdued colors, the pavilion remains in the background and allows the visitors to explore the sights, sounds and the magic of the carousel.

 The Carousel 4